To be able to understand how Google Tag Manager works, you need to know some very simple terms.

 Those terms define the what, the where and the how.

 It is hard to understand everything without some technical knowledge.
 First of all you should be familiar what a URL, a referral URL is.
 Basic HTML knowledge is also required.
-If know what is the DOM, a DOM element or a DOM attribute, it could help you as well.
+If know what is the DOM, a DOM element or a DOM attribute, it could help you as well but it is not mandatory.

 Now lets see what additional terms you should know if you are using Google Tag Manager.